GetJobber/atlantis/docs/proposals/BANNER_MODS.md

 Open Questions:

 1. These appear at the top of the layout but aren't visible for long scrolling pages.
-How do we want to handle that? -- For now, we can implement these functionally and then move them into place as we address the vertical slice layout.
+How do we want to handle that?
+For now, we can implement these functionally and then move them into place as we address the vertical slice layout.
 2. What happens when we have two banners for a placement on a page or for the site?
-Eventually we may need a singleton "manager" for page banners and sitewide banners.?
+Eventually we may need a singleton "manager" for page banners and sitewide banners.
 This would include navigation to step through multiple, or view a list of the messages.
 For now, we can develop with that need in mind and try to keep that option open.